2024 Best Criminal Justice Studies Schools in Maine

 The schools below may not offer all types of criminal justice studies degrees so you may want to filter by degree level first.
 However, they are great for the degree levels they do offer.

-Every student who is interested in criminal justice studies needs to check out University of Maine at Augusta.
-UMA is a small public university located in the town of Augusta.
+Any student who is interested in criminal justice studies needs to look into University of Maine at Augusta.
+UMA is a small public university located in the distant town of Augusta.
 This university ranks 16th out of 19 schools for overall quality in the state of Maine.

-Southern Maine Community College is a great option for students interested in a degree in criminal justice studies.
-Located in the city of South Portland, SMCC is a public college with a moderately-sized student population.
+Southern Maine Community College is a great option for students pursuing a degree in criminal justice studies.
+Located in the small city of South Portland, SMCC is a public college with a medium-sized student population.
 A Best Colleges rank of #1760 out of 2,217 colleges nationwide means SMCC is a great college overall.

-There were roughly 28 criminal justice studies students who graduated with this degree at SMCC in the most recent year we have data available.
+There were approximately 14 criminal justice studies students who graduated with this degree at SMCC in the most recent data year.

-It's hard to beat Central Maine Community College if you want to pursue a degree in criminal justice studies.
+It's difficult to beat Central Maine Community College if you wish to pursue a degree in criminal justice studies.
 Located in the rural area of Auburn, Central Maine Technical College is a public college with a small student population.
 This college ranks 15th out of 19 schools for overall quality in the state of Maine.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.